Skip to Content

 Proving Negligence in a Personal Injury Lawsuit in CA

-First, the plaintiff must demonstrate that the defendant owed a duty of care to them.
-A duty of care is a legal obligation to act with the level of caution and prudence that a reasonable person would exercise in similar circumstances.
-For example, drivers have a duty to follow traffic laws and operate their vehicles safely to avoid harming others on the road.
+First, the plaintiff must show that the defendant owed a duty of care.
+Duty of care means a legal obligation to act with caution and prudence like a reasonable person would in similar situations.
+For example, every driver must obey traffic laws and operate their vehicle safely to avoid harming others.

-Second, the plaintiff must show that the defendant breached that duty of care.
-A breach occurs when the defendant’s actions (or inactions) fall short of the expected standard of care.
-This could involve reckless behavior, such as texting while driving, failing to clean up a spill in a grocery store, or not securing a dangerous dog.
+Second, the plaintiff must demonstrate that the defendant breached that duty of care.
+A breach occurs when the defendant’s actions (or failure to act) fell short of what’s reasonably expected.
+This could include texting while driving, ignoring hazards in a store, or not restraining a dangerous animal.

-Third, the plaintiff must establish causation, meaning the defendant’s breach directly caused the injury.
-This element involves proving both actual cause (“but for” the defendant’s actions, the injury would not have occurred) and proximate cause (the injury was a foreseeable result of the defendant’s conduct).
-If an unrelated or unforeseeable event caused the harm, the defendant may not be held liable.
+Third, the plaintiff must establish causation—that the defendant’s breach directly led to the injury.
+This means showing both actual cause (“but for” the defendant’s conduct, the injury would not have happened) and proximate cause (the injury was a foreseeable result).
+When an unrelated event causes the injury, the defendant cannot be held responsible.

-Fourth, the plaintiff must prove that they suffered actual damages as a result of the injury.
-These damages can include physical injuries, emotional distress, medical expenses, lost wages, and other financial or non-financial losses.
-Without demonstrable harm, a negligence claim will not succeed, even if the defendant acted carelessly.
+Fourth, the plaintiff must prove actual damages occurred.
+These can include physical injuries, emotional distress, medical expenses, lost wages, and other losses.
+Without concrete harm, even careless conduct will not support a negligence claim.

 Why You Need a Lawyer When Dealing with Insurers